-You may be wondering, what do they base these scores off of?
+You may be wondering, what do they base these scores on?
 It’s an important thing to answer since it could help you identify why your credit scores aren’t as high as you assumed they’d be.
 As outlined in Credit for Canadians, “Credit scoring involves assigning a value, usually points, to different factors that will be used to predict the likelihood of you paying your loan back as agreed.”
-And loan can mean any type of credit, such as a line of credit, credit card, mortgage, car loan, etc.
+And the loan can mean any type of credit, such as a line of credit, credit card, mortgage, car loan, etc.

 So, how do these bureaus assign points?
 They don’t reveal all the details, however, we do know that some factors are more heavily weighted.

 - 35% – Late payments, bankruptcies, collections and judgments

 - 15% – Age of accounts

 - 10% – Type of credit (credit cards, mortgage, bank loan)

 - 10% – Applications for new credit or credit inquiries